The rig, the station, the monster, no matter what we call them, they are universally the same thing, the gaming PC.

 The minimum size of the screen required for a gaming PC is 23 inches.
 This is because anything smaller than that can cause motion sickness, especially when using extended FoVs, a problem commonly met when playing first-person shooters or first-person adventure games.

 The refresh rate is also a key component when playing games with fast-moving scenes.
 While the standard is 60hz, monitors range up from 60, 90, 120, 144 and even 165hz in the case of the Asus Predator line.

-I game at 144hz, and I feel like things are much smoother and I’m able to react much faster in game.
+I game at 144hz, see our best 1440p monitor picks, and I feel like things are much smoother and I’m able to react much faster in game.
 You’re going to need a beefy system to handle higher refresh rates.